raspberrypilearning/weather-station-guide/wind-vane.md

 ### How can we measure wind direction?

 So we now understand that the wind vane is essentially a variable resistor similar to a volume control (but with only 16 positions).
-Resistance is something that we can't measure directly because it's a passive property of the wind vane.
-What we need to do is measure something that changes as a *consequence* of the resistance.
-Namely the *voltage* going through the wind vane.
-The voltage level passing through it will go up and down as different resistors are switched on and off by the magnet.
-That, we *can* measure.
+Resistance is something that we can't measure directly because it is a passive property of the wind vane.
+What we need to do is measure something that changes as a consequence of the resistance, namely the voltage going through the wind vane.
+The voltage level passing through it will go up and down as different resistors are switched on and off by the magnet, and this is something we can measure.

 This is going to be entirely different to what we have done before.
-With the rain gauge and the anemometer we were working with voltage levels changing between 0 volts meaning *LOW* and 3.3 volts meaning *HIGH*.
+With the rain gauge and the anemometer we were working with voltage levels changing between 0 volts, meaning LOW, and 3.3 volts, meaning HIGH.
 Our code could only tell us if a GPIO pin was HIGH or LOW but not somewhere in between.
-This is what is known as a *digital* signal, all or nothing, 1 or 0, HIGH or LOW.
-For the wind vane we need to accommodate a range between HIGH and LOW, this is known as an *analogue* signal.
+This is what is known as a **digital** signal, all or nothing, 1 or 0, HIGH or LOW.
+For the wind vane we need to accommodate a range between HIGH and LOW, which is known as an **analogue** signal.

 ### Analogue vs Digital